ServiceStackApps/typescript-server-events/README.md

 setInterval(syncState, 100);
 ```

-The `/state` handler being just dumping the state and collections to JSON:
+The `/state` handler just dumps our internal node.js state and collections to JSON:

 ```ts
 "/state": (req, res) => {